CTED/git-deploy-node/README.md

 ### Setup local dev machine (laptop)

-Add a remote named 'prod' to deploy to from local working copy (this is where you will deploy from).
+*Assumption: You've already set up your ssh key and you can ssh into the server without specifying the key* Add a remote named 'production' to deploy to from local working copy (this is where you will deploy from).

 	git remote add production ubuntu@ec2-52-86-63-176.compute-1.amazonaws.com:~/gitdeploy/apps/livetracker